-Between homework, sports, activities, and having a social life, many guys don’t get enough sleep.
+Between homework, sports, other activities, and having a social life, many teens don’t get enough sleep.
 Sleep is very important and can affect your health.

 Why is sleep important?

 Your body, including your brain, works best when you get enough sleep.
 You’re probably aware that you feel tired and rundown when you don’t get enough sleep.
 But lack of sleep also makes it harder to concentrate or perform well while at school or doing homework, or when participating in sports or other activities.
 Not getting enough sleep worsens your mood and also slows down your reaction time and affects your ability to concentrate while driving.

 What causes sleep problems?